ytakefuji/python-novice/README.md

 To find the location of Python, run the following command
 $ which python

+# before running your python or ipython, run source command for correcting PATH:
+$ source .bashrc

 For Python programming:
  -space describes the structure:
  -to practice Python, use ipython (interactive Python)